 - Try to stay adequately hydrated by drinking 8-10 glasses of water a day.

-- You may want to check with your travel carrier ahead of time to see if they require a note from your obstetrician that indicates that you are under the care of an obstetrician, any risks factors (or lack of), and the number of weeks gestation.
+- You may want to check with your travel carrier ahead of time to see if they require a note from your obstetrician that indicates that you are under the care of an obstetrician, any risk factors (or lack of), and the number of weeks gestation.

 - Please be aware that there are risks involved with travel during pregnancy and a note will not signify permission to travel as this is a patient’s free will.
 An obstetrician can only advise and educate a pregnant woman about the risks of travel.

-Can I tan?
+Can I Tan?

 - Tanning beds will not hurt your pregnancy but are not good for you in general regardless of whether or not you are pregnant.

 - Early in your pregnancy, try to get into the habit of sleeping on your side.
 Lying on your side with your knees bent is likely to be the most comfortable position as your pregnancy progresses and also makes your heart’s job easier because it keeps the baby’s weight from applying pressure to the large vein (called the inferior vena cava) that carries blood back to the heart from your feet and legs.
 Some doctors specifically recommend that pregnant women sleep on the left side but in most cases, lying on either side should be fine and help take some pressure off your back.
 If you do find you rolled onto your back while sleeping, don’t panic, simply roll back onto one of your sides and go back to sleep.
-Some women will also find they need added support while sleeping which may be accomplished through use of additional pillows, body pillow, or special made pillows such as the Snoogle.
+Some women will also find they need added support while sleeping which may be accomplished through the use of additional pillows, body pillows, or specially made pillows such as the Snoogle.

 - A certain amount of swelling, or edema, is normal during pregnancy, especially during the summer.
 Swelling occurs most often in the legs and mainly in the third trimester.